The Importance of Evidence-Based Practice in Occupational Therapy

 In your quest for research that supports or refutes your treatment practices, you will want to keep in mind that any evidence you choose to use should have a basis in occupation.
 Promoting occupation for our patients is what we do, after all.

-How do you know that evidence is occupation-based?
+So how do you know that the evidence you’re looking at is occupation-based?

 It’s not as complicated as it sounds.
 Here are a few methods that you can use to locate and analyze occupation-based evidence: